aprove-developers/LoAT/README.md

 LoAT (**Lo**op **A**cceleration **T**ool, formerly known as **Lo**wer Bounds **A**nalysis **T**ool) is a fully automated tool to analyze programs operating on integers.
 Currently, it supports the inference of **lower bounds** on the worst-case runtime complexity and **non-termination proving** (in the branch [nonterm](https://github.com/aprove-developers/LoAT/tree/nonterm)).

-LoAT has been inspired by [KoAT](<https://github.com/s-falke/kittel-koat/>) and uses a variation of ranking functions in combination with recurrence solving to deduce lower bounds.
+LoAT uses a [calculus for modular loop acceleration](https://doi.org/10.1007/978-3-030-45190-5_4) and a variation of ranking functions to deduce lower bounds and to prove non-termination.

-To prove non-termination, it uses recurrent sets, a new loop acceleration technique based on a novel monotonicity criterion, and an SMT-based invariant inference technique.

-The tool is based on the recurrence solver [PURRS](http://www.cs.unipr.it/purrs/) and the SMT solver [Z3](https://github.com/Z3Prover/z3/).
+The tool is based on the recurrence solver [PURRS](http://www.cs.unipr.it/purrs/) and the SMT solvers [Yices](https://yices.csl.sri.com/) and [Z3](https://github.com/Z3Prover/z3/).

 ## Input Formats